 “This is a newly built lodge in Nkima forest at the top of a hill with fabulous views of the surrounding countryside and wetlands.
 There are also lovely views from the swimming pool.
 The food is excellent and the central lodge and communal area very light and comfortable.
 The rooms are all secluded within the forest so feel very private but have en suite facilities and a viewing platform.
 The Staff were all friendly and helpful.
 The jetty for taking boat rides to view the shoebills in Mabamba swamp is only five minutes drive away.”
 Trip Advisor, October 2018.

 The lodge is named in Luganda after the many red-tailed monkeys which leap about in the trees.
-We are located in Busiro county in central Uganda where the Baganda are the predominant ethnic group.
+We are located in Wakiso District in central Uganda where the Baganda are the predominant ethnic group.
 The Baganda can be divided into 56 clans, who share a common ancestry and are headed by the king or Kabaka.
 Each clan has a sacred totem and this hill is sacred to the Mamba clan.
 The Mamba totem is a lungfish.
 The clan totem is protected and is not hunted, which is probably why the shoebill storks are found here, because they DO eat lungfish.
-In order to prevent incest each clan uses particular names and Nansubuga, the name of this hill, is a favourite Mamba clan name for a girl.
+In order to prevent incest each clan uses particular names and Nansubuga, the name of this hill, is a favourite Mamba clan girls’ name.

 Flora and fauna